 The MFRs that are processed are also available online.
-For those researchers who cannot visit the National Archives, we accept reference requests via mail, fax, e-mail, or telephone.
-Your request should be specific and, ideally, should cite particular folders from the online folder title lists.
+For those researchers who cannot visit the National Archives, we accept reference requests via mail, fax, email, or telephone.
+Your request should be specific and, ideally, should cite particular file units in the National Archives Catalog.
 The National Archives charges a reproduction fee for all copies provided to the public.
 Details of the NARA fee schedule are available on our website.

 Is there a list of all the people the Commission interviewed?

 Some of the interviewees hold or formerly held sensitive positions that do not allow their names and/or details of their activities to be released.
 Consequently, the list available online with some names protected is the only list available at this time.

 Why are the interviews with New York City first responders closed?

 To facilitate interviews with New York City first responders, the Commission entered into an agreement with the City to keep the interviews confidential for a period of at least 25 years.
 The National Archives is honoring that agreement.
 The MFRs of certain high-ranking New York City officials, as well as former Mayor Rudolph Giuliani, have been reviewed and released.